If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 My daughter this year decided she wanted Barbies and lots of Barbie clothes for Christmas.

-I never got into Barbies or other plastic dolls as a child, so I have no clothes to give her from my childhood.
+I never got into Barbies or other plastic dolls as a child, so I have no old clothes to give her.
 I also don’t have a lot of experience sewing clothes for 11.5″ fashion dolls.
 (I LOVE sewing doll clothes for her 18″ doll, though!)

 So, my master plan to make Barbie a wardrobe is to rummage around my scrap fabric bin and sew clothes so her new doll can be dressed to impress after Christmas.